Rules

 Tennis requires fast reflexes and speed across the court.
 There are

-three types of teams in Table Tennis – singles, doubles and mixed.
+three types of teams in Table Tennis –

 Using